markdownlint/markdownlint/README.md

 A tool to check markdown files and flag style issues.

 ## Installation
 Markdownlint is written in ruby and is distributed as a rubygem.
 As long as you have a relatively up to date ruby on your system, markdownlint will be simple to install and use.
+You have 2 options to install it

-To install from rubygems, run:
+1) To install from rubygems, run:

     gem install mdl

-To install the latest development version from github:
+2) To install the latest development version from github:

     git clone https://github.com/mivok/markdownlint
     cd markdownlint
     rake install

+Note that you will need [rake](https://github.com/ruby/rake) (`gem install rake`) and [bundler](https://github.com/bundler/bundler) (`gem install bundler`) in order to build from source.

 ## Usage